Adding value to your organisation

 Adding strategy to the audit plan

-This paper takes a positive approach as to why and how internal audit should undertake audits in the strategic arena.
+This piece takes a positive approach as to why and how internal audit should undertake audits in the strategic arena.

 Auditors as advisors